Calculation Methodology for Foreign Exchange Rates Published by the Bank of Canada

 All FX rates are published as the number of Canadian dollars required to buy one unit of the foreign currency and will be calculated from indicative nominal rates for each foreign currency directly against the Canadian dollar.
 These indicative rates are the mid-market quotes supplied by the data vendor used by the Bank (see below).
 The Bank does not publish noon and closing rates or high and low FX rates.
 It will, however, publish monthly and annual averages, as well as rates for the Canadian-dollar effective exchange rate index (CERI).

-The Bank publishes exchange rates for 26 currencies that reflect the vast majority of FX transactions conducted against the Canadian dollar.
+The Bank publishes exchange rates that reflect the vast majority of FX transactions conducted against the Canadian dollar.
 Their selection reflects the combination of the top 20 currencies by trading volume (based on the Bank for International Settlements triennial FX turnover survey) and those of Canada’s top 20 trading partners (based on Statistics Canada’s International Merchandise Trade Database).

 The list of currencies that meet these criteria is shown in the Appendix.
 It will be reviewed every three years and updated to reflect currencies satisfying the criteria above based on the latest data available.